 The Pennsylvania Department of Labor and Industry recently announced the 2017 Statewide Average Weekly Wage for workers’ compensation.
 For injuries occurring on and after January 1, 2017, the maximum compensation rate is $995.00 per week, which represents a 1.7% increase.

 On March 11, 2015, the Pennsylvania Liquor Control Board issued Advisory Notice No. 22, which further detailed the Board’s position on the permissibility of delivery of malt or brewed beverages directly to customers from licensees holding Transporter-for-Hire licenses. » Read More

 Earlier this week, Pennsylvania Governor Tom Wolf announced that increasing the state’s minimum wage ranks among his top priorities for the current legislative session.
-Governor Wolf stated that he supports a bill recently introduced in the General Assembly that would raise the state minimum wage from $7.25/hour to $10.10/hour over the course of two years.
-The bill would also increase the minimum wage each year with a cost of living adjustment that is tied to inflation.» Read More
+Governor Wolf stated that he supports a bill recently introduced in the General Assembly that would raise the state minimum wage from $7.25/hour to $10.10/hour over the course of two years. » Read More

 Pennsylvania recently enacted new legislation regarding Powers of Attorney that became effective on January 1, 2015.
 These new laws do not invalidate any currently existing Powers of Attorney, but they might change the way that the documents are interpreted.
-These new laws also affect commercial lending transactions, commercial leases, and other documents such as motor vehicle transfers.
-Click here to read more about how these documents are affected.» Read More
+These new laws also affect commercial lending transactions, commercial leases, and other documents such as motor vehicle transfers. » Read More